System Design Space

 "If you have four teams working on a compiler, you'll get a 4-pass compiler."

-— Conway's Law
+Conway's Law

-Inverse Conway Maneuver:
+Inverse Conway Maneuver

-You Build It, You Run It:
+You Build It, You Run It

-Key Findings
+Key takeaways

-• Strangler Fig as the main pattern
+• Use Strangler Fig as the main pattern for safe scenario movement.

-• Migrate everything at once
+• Do not move everything at once without a rollback path.

 Who is this book for?

-Ideal for:
+Best for:

 Where to find the book